Archive for the ‘General’ Category

 (more…)

-Tags:Chemistry, Derek Lowe, Deuterated drug, Drug, drug design, FDA, Food and Drug Administration, General, Haloperidol, Health, Health/Medical/Pharmaceuticals, HTC HD2 Smartphone, metabolic products, Pharmaceutical industry, Pharmacy, physico-chemical profiles, United States Public Health Service
+Tags:Chemistry, Derek Lowe, Deuterated drug, Drug, drug design, FDA, Food and Drug Administration, Haloperidol, Health, Health/Medical/Pharmaceuticals, HTC HD2 Smartphone, metabolic products, Pharmaceutical industry, Pharmacy, physico-chemical profiles, United States Public Health Service

 Posted in General | No Comments »